Ebrudra/studio/README.md

 # SprintPilot

 This is a Next.js and Genkit application built in Firebase Studio.
+It uses **Firebase Firestore** for data storage.

 ## Running Locally